 Evaluating sources

-In evaluating the content of most texts, you will focus on these main areas:
+To evaluate the content of most texts, you should focus on these main areas:

 Visit Reading critically for a list of suggested questions that guide your analysis and evaluation.